vhscom/after-dark/docs/content/module/toxic-swamp.md

   ]
 +++

-Monetize attention in one of more than 40 cryptocurrency mining pools with planned support for the March 2019 hard fork already a work in progress.
+Monetize attention in one of more than 40 cryptocurrency mining pools with support for the March 2019 Monero hard fork.

 {{< hackcss-alert >}}
 <video controls